ctp-eos/ctp-is-disclosure/Explain CTPSci Sciences.md

 # CTPSci Sciences

 **CTPSci Sciences**, as described in the context of the **CTP-EOS project** *(from the GitHub repository and related sources)*, is a visionary and futuristic framework attributed to Drazen Premate, who is presented as Nikola Tesla’s intellectual successor.
 It claims to be a revolutionary scientific paradigm, purportedly 50 years ahead of contemporary science, focusing on the interplay of consciousness, non-physical energies, and advanced technologies.
-Below is an explanation based on the available information:
+Below is an explanation:

 ## Core Concepts of CTPSci Sciences